quantumtom/test-store-76/README.md

 # This is the second half of a two-part web app.

-According to the description I wrote for the npm package, this is a "Minimalist HTTP CRUD service with ExpressJS."
+According to the description I wrote for the npm package, this is a "Minimalist HTTP CRUD(-esque) API service implemented with ExpressJS."

 It has since grown to include an asynchronous endpoint testing suite.